 I am Chris Jackson, the author of this blog.
 I was born in Manchester, England, but after 40 years I moved to Whangarei, New Zealand to start a new life.
 As a young man I served 8 years in the Royal Navy where I was lucky to see some wonderful places and some not so great.
 At the age of 30 I went to the University of Salford to study podiatry.
 I worked for the NHS until leaving for NZ in 2011.

 This blog is designed for me to formulate ideas, express my opinions and to learn from other people’s viewpoint.
-Some of the areas that I am deeply concerned about are; rising inequality, climate change and the west’s endless need for war.
+Some of the areas that I am deeply concerned about are; rising economic inequality, climate change and the west’s endless need for war.
 I feel that these are symptoms created by the system of neoliberalism and the ruling elite that benefit.
-These are areas I hope to cover in much more detail, along with other relevant topics that may grab my attention.
+I hope to cover many of these areas in much more detail, along with other relevant topics that may grab my attention.